lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 # Function types for genotypes
-Functions in GenoMus are classified by their output data.
+Genotype functions are classified by their output data.

 ---------
 ## Used function type identifiers